Wicklow Parish, New Brunswick: Local service district

-The local service district of the parish of Wicklow comprises all of the parish outside the two municipalities.
+The local service district of the parish of Wicklow comprised all of the parish outside the two municipalities.

 The LSD was established in 1966 to assess for fire protection.
 Community services were added in 1967.

-Today the LSD assessed for the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.
-The taxing authority is 216.00 Wicklow.
+In 2020, the LSD assessed for the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.
+The taxing authority was 216.00 Wicklow.